Dycool/Nintendo-Switch-Windows-Control/docs/vision.md

 It started with a simple observation: cloud gaming has come a long way.
 The fact that you can boot up a game from inside a web browser is genuinely impressive.
 But there's a catch — the input lag.
 Every button press has to travel across the network, get processed, and finally reach the console.
 That waiting adds up.

+I wanted to make Switch cloud streaming a thing.
+The video part?
+Surprisingly easy — a capture card and something like Parsec or Sunshine handles that.
+The hard part is the other direction: getting inputs from a computer to a Switch in a way the Switch actually understands.

 My goal was straightforward: build something that sends input data as fast as physically possible.
 Nothing fancy, just raw speed.

 I started researching and built support for Hori controllers first, assuming they were the only ones that supported multiple controllers over a single USB connection.
 Then I wanted to add gyro and rumble — features typically locked to official Pro controllers.